swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 3. Enter the command: `git checkout -- data` You should see that the data directory has reappeared in its original state

-**BONUS Challenge**

-Redo exercise 4, except rename only the files which do not already end in `.txt`.
-You will have to use the `man` command to figure out how to search for files which do not match a certain name.

 * * * *